CarolineBastiaens/pharma-declining-student-numbers/README.md

 ### Project overview
 This project investigates the declining enrollment numbers in Pharmaceutical Sciences programs in Flanders, Belgium.
-While working at the University of Leuven, I noticed fewer students entering and graduating each year.
+While working at the University of Leuven, I noticed fewer students entering and graduating the program each year.
 This raised the question: Is this trend unique to Leuven or a broader pattern across all universities?

 Using publicly available datasets, I combined, cleaned, and analyzed data in PostgreSQL before visualizing insights in Power BI.
 The aim is to identify key trends and compare the various institutions to one another.